Hawaii 2024

 We also visited Wai’ale Falls, which we could see some of from the road.
 Susan and I attempted a brief rugged hike to get a better view but did not make it to the swimming hole that others were at.
 It was fun to try.
 The landscape and vegetation are so different than what we have in Washington, that just being out in it is a sight on its own.

-After these brief stops, we were off to the main attention, for us anyway, Hawaii Tropical Botanical Garden.
-The gardens were some of the most lush vegetation we had seen yet.
-Now that we were on the east side of the island we were seeing the benefits of having more rain than the west.
+The gardens were some of the most lush vegetation we had seen yet, with vibrant colors and diverse plant life at every turn.
+Now that we were on the east side of the island we were seeing the benefits of having more rain than the west, with the flora thriving in the tropical climate.

 As we were heading out of Hilo we saw this amazing tree in a cemetery.
 We stopped and got a great picture.
 The tree and sun were in just the right place.
 It was a great end to our time in Hilo.
 We made the drive back over the saddle road to Kona.